ReDepth Anything: Test-Time Depth Refinement via Self-Supervised Re-lighting: Related Work

 In the context of MDE, TTA often relies on self-supervision signals available from the input itself.
 For video inputs, temporal and photometric consistency between frames is a powerful signal used to fine-tune a depth network~\cite{Li2023OnSiteAF, Li2023TesttimeDA, Park2024TestTA}.

-However, these methods are not applicable to the single-image setting, which is more challenging due to the scarcity of self-supervision cues.
-Some single-image TTA methods adapt a relative depth model to predict metric depth using strong external priors like 3D human meshes~\cite{Zhao2024MetricFH} or using sparse 3D points from an external source~\cite{Marsal2024ASY}.
-In contrast, our method requires no such specific external data, and instead leverages a general-purpose 2D diffusion model to refine relative depth for any arbitrary scene.
-Crucially, instead of relying solely on the input image's internal consistency, we introduce a powerful prior to provide a dense, geometry-aware supervisory signal for adaptation. \paragraph{2D Diffusion Models as Priors for 3D} 2D image diffusion models~\cite{Rombach2021HighResolutionIS, Podell2023SDXLIL, Saharia2022PhotorealisticTD}, trained on internet-scale image and text data, have learned incredibly rich priors about the visual world.
+TTA for a single image is challenging because self-supervision cues are scarce.
+While existing methods rely on specific external priors---such as 3D meshes or sparse points---our method leverages a general-purpose 2D diffusion model to refine relative depth for any arbitrary scene.
+Crucially, instead of relying solely on the input image's features, we introduce a powerful prior that provides a dense, geometry-aware supervisory signal for adaptation.

+\parag{2D Diffusion Models as Priors for 3D.} 2D image diffusion models~\cite{Rombach2021HighResolutionIS, Podell2023SDXLIL, Saharia2022PhotorealisticTD}, trained on internet-scale image and text data, have learned incredibly rich priors about the visual world.
 A recent line of work has focused on leveraging these 2D priors for 3D tasks.
 The most influential is DreamFusion~\cite{Poole2022DreamFusionTU}, which introduced the SDS loss, enabling the use of a pre-trained text-to-image diffusion model as a loss function to optimize a 3D NeRF representation from scratch using only a text prompt.
-This concept has been extended and improved by numerous follow-ups~\cite{Wang2022ScoreJC,metzer2022latentnerf,Zhu2023HIFAHT,Lorraine2023ATT3DAT,Wang2022ScoreJC}, including using mesh representations ~\cite{Lin2022Magic3DHT,Wang2023ProlificDreamerHA} and Gaussian Splatting~\cite{tang2023dreamgaussian, Chen2023Textto3DUG} as differentiable renderers.
+This concept has been extended and improved by numerous follow-ups~\cite{Wang2022ScoreJC, metzer2022latentnerf, Zhu2023HIFAHT, Lorraine2023ATT3DAT}, including using mesh representations~\cite{Lin2022Magic3DHT, Wang2023ProlificDreamerHA} and Gaussian Splatting~\cite{tang2023dreamgaussian, Chen2023Textto3DUG} as differentiable renderers.
 Reconstructing a real input image brings additional challenges.
-RealFusion~\cite{MelasKyriazi2023RealFusion3R} proposes a method to combine real and synthetic views through a diffusion model fine-tuning and carefully selecting compatible virtual views while others directly fine-tune a 2D diffusion model for multi-view reconstruction~\cite{liu2023zero}.
-Our re-lighting principle is inspired by the DreamTexture~\cite{bhattarai2025dreamtexture} variant, which utilizes shape from texture cues through virtual augmentation.
-However, all of these fully unsupervised methods have not demonstrated advantages over the latest supervised depth estimation techniques.
+RealFusion~\cite{MelasKyriazi2023RealFusion3R} proposes a method that combines real and synthetic views through diffusion-model fine-tuning and carefully selects compatible virtual views, while others directly fine-tune a 2D diffusion model for multi-view reconstruction~\cite{liu2023zero}.
+Our re-lighting principle is inspired by the recent virtual shape-from-texture approach~\cite{bhattarai2025dreamtexture}, which utilizes shape-from-texture cues through virtual augmentation.
+However, these fully unsupervised methods have not demonstrated advantages over the latest supervised depth estimation techniques.